 - Drug discovery and development for a broad range of targets

 - Pre-clinical testing to identify effective combination strategies

 - Immune based therapies including ADCs, cytokines, multitargeted agents and cell-based therapies

 - The microbiome as a tool and a target

 - Oncolytic viruses

 - Precision medicine including practical aspects of optimising molecular tumour boards for phase I trials

 - Early clinical trial methodology including design, conduct and endpoints

-ESMO-MORA: The ESMO TAT 2021 Virtual Congress programme will be submitted for ESMO-MORA category 1 points accreditation.
+ESMO-MORA: The ESMO TAT 2021 Virtual Congress programme has been accredited with 12 cat.1 ESMO-MORA points.
 Recertification is necessary for medical oncologists to remain professionally certified by ESMO.
 It also guarantees that a certified medical oncologist has continued to update her/his knowledge and still possess the necessary skills and standards for the practice of medical oncology.
 See here for further details.